JonathanWThom/quack/README.md

 After cloning the repo, run `go build ./...` and then `./quack <some-command>`.
 Tests can be run with `go test ./...`.
 You can either set your environment variables within your shell session/environment, or within a `.env` file at the root of the project.
 This project uses the awesome [Cobra framework](https://github.com/spf13/cobra).

+The TODO list for the project can be found in [features.md](https://github.com/JonathanWThom/quack/blob/master/features.md).

 ## License